zkofficiaal/LogInPage-MVC/README.md

   file needs to change.
 - Wire `showForgotPasswordSheet`, `showPrivacySheet`, and `showTermsSheet` in `LoginView` to real content; they currently open placeholder sheets.

-## Note on MVC vs. MVVM

-This is the same feature previously implemented as MVVM — only the mediating layer was renamed and re-homed (`ViewModels/LoginViewModel.swift` → `Controllers/LoginController.swift`).
-All state, validation, and behavior are unchanged; `Models/`, `Services/`, and every Component file are identical to the MVVM version.

 ## Designed and Developed by M.Zahid Khan iOS Developer